 Reading problems have many potential causes, from the wrong prescription to natural eye changes.
 Fortunately, there are also many potential solutions, prescription updates, and more.
 Read on to learn more about the most common causes of problems reading even with glasses.

 An accurate prescription improves vision, but wearing the wrong lenses can cause symptoms.
 In adults, a prescription that is too weak or too strong can cause:

 Notably, you may wear an accurate prescription for the wrong task.
 For example, you may need glasses to correct distance vision.
 Therefore, your prescription lenses are made for that type of visual task.
 However, you may need a separate prescription for close vision tasks like reading.

 You may have multiple pairs, such as a pair for driving and a separate pair for reading.
 Some people can also benefit from multifocal glasses.
-Multifocal lenses contain more than one prescription, commonly with an upper half for distance vision and a lower half for near vision.
+Multifocal lenses contain more than one focusing power, commonly with an upper half for distance vision and a lower half for near vision.

 Presbyopia & Accommodation Issues

 Your prescription glasses may be accurate for correcting one type of error, like myopia (nearsightedness) or hyperopia (farsightedness).
 But your lenses can’t keep up with vision problems caused by presbyopia.
 So what makes presbyopia different from other refractive errors?